-With tighter lending rules recently announced by APRA, accessing finance is going to become even tougher from November 2021.
+With tighter lending rules recently announced by APRA, accessing finance has become even tougher since November 2021.

 While topping up your mortgage sounds nice, you're actually taking out a new loan.
 This means banks need to reassess the risk of lending you more money under your current circumstances.

 This can become complicated because the banks have an idealistic view of what the ‘perfect’ borrower is, and this is in stark contrast with reality.
 Your average borrower could be a couple with a baby on the way, a salesperson who works on commission, a small business owner, or someone in their twilight years – nothing out of the ordinary.